 School bus transportation is a privilege that may be withdrawn for inappropriate and unacceptable behavior.
-Student and parents will be notified of inappropriate behavior before suspension or expulsion from the bus.
+Students and parents will be notified of inappropriate behavior before suspension or expulsion from the bus.

 Students are not allowed to ride a bus other than their assigned bus unless a WRITTEN request is received from the parent or guardian.
-This request must be presented to the convenience and safety.
+This request must be presented to the Transportation Director or Principal and then presented to the bus driver as the student boards the bus.

+Central Decatur Community School District provides students with bus service for their convenience and safety.
 In order to keep the ride to and from school safe for everyone, students must behave in a responsible and respectful manner.
 The bus driver is responsible for pupils and has a delegated responsibility for maintaining discipline on the bus.
 Students are subject to disciplinary action for misconduct on school buses as set forth in board policy